AndreaMiola/consumption_behaviour_during_retirement/README.md

 ## [Project idea](#table-of-contents)

 Literature have found a decrease in consumption at the retirement period.
 The idea of this project is to use an European panel data (SHARE) to replicate the results of the Haider And Stephen (2007) paper.
+Implementing a fixed effect estimation on panel data I measured the effect on actual year of retirment and on the expected one.
+The results of this analysis, even though they are not significant, predict a decline in consumption both on the actual and on the expected period.